Product Name: Sweet Chef Ginger + Vitamin C Serum Shot

 On the positive side, I really loved the scent of the face serum, and it truly delivers on the skin-brightening results it promises.
 Additionally, Sweet Chef is a brand you want to give your money to because of their awesome customer service and return policy.

-However, on the flip side, Sweet Chef Ginger + Vitamin C Serum Shot is a very difficult serum to incorporate into your skincare routines as it leaves behind an overwhelming, tacky residue, which makes layering other products and wearing it under makeup very difficult.
+However, on the flip side, this serum shot is a very difficult serum to incorporate into your skincare routines as it leaves behind an overwhelming, tacky residue, which makes layering other products and wearing it under makeup very difficult.
 It also doesn’t deliver on its promise to even out skin tone, unfortunately, and takes longer than average to see results.

 Overall, this may be a face serum that works well for some people, and the skin-brightening results are undeniable.
 But there are definitely better face serums available that are easier to work with.